 1. Helps Regulate Use of Calcium

-Vitamin K2 is also essential for the function of several proteins, which is why it helps with growth and development.
+Vitamin K2 is essential for the function of several proteins in addition to osteocalcin, which is why it helps with growth and development.
 K2 is involved in the maintenance of structures of the arterial walls, osteoarticular system, teeth and the regulation of cell growth.
-(3)
+(4)

 2. Protects the Cardiovascular System